andypaul65/RatRace2025/RatRace2025/docs/design/architecture.md

 }

 rectangle "RatRace2025 Subproject" as RR {
-    rectangle "RatRaceSystemStateService" as RSS
+    rectangle "FinanceModel" as FM
-    rectangle "MvpConfiguration" as MC
+    rectangle "Simulator" as SIM
     rectangle "Domain Layer" as DL
 }